-The method this is then done by is through assembling an MVP, where its primary objective is to test the business hypothesis.
-It is here he tells a great case study of how dropbox before they had a working solution, increased registrations by 15x on their waiting list, solely by producing a video that mimicked the functionality that the end product would do.
-With that surge in interest they were able to prove the demand to VC firms and build their product.
-The rest as they say is history.
+One way to do this is through assembling an MVP (Minimum Viable Product) to test the business hypothesis.
+Ries offers a great case study of Dropbox, which increased registrations by 15x on their waiting list by producing a video that mimicked the functionality of the end product.
+With that surge in interest, they were able to prove the demand to VC firms and build their product.

 - Be tolerant of all mistakes the first time